Pranayama Benefits & Daily Breathing Techniques for a Longer Life

 Also Read - Yoga for Depression

-However, specific breath retention techniques in pranayama like Bahaya Pranayama, also known as Nisshesha Rechaka Kumbhaka, hold the breath temporarily.
+However, specific breath retention techniques in pranayama, like Bahaya Pranayama, also known as Nisshesha Rechaka Kumbhaka, hold the breath temporarily.
 This creates a state called "intermittent hypoxia", where there are short periods of lower-than-normal oxygen levels and slightly higher-than-normal carbon dioxide levels in the blood.
+Beginners sometimes find breath retention challenging at first, which is why teachers usually introduce it gradually after students become comfortable with slow breathing.

 Learn Online